magento/devdocs/src/upgrade-compatibility-tool/run.md

 *  -h, —-help: Display help for that specific command.
 If no command is provided, `list` command is the default result.
 *  -q, —-quiet: Do not outputs any message while executing the command.
 *  -v, —-version: Display app version.
-*  —ansi | —no-ansi: Enable ANSI output.
+*  —-ansi, —-no-ansi: Enable ANSI output.
 *  -n, —no-interaction: Do not ask any interactive question while executing the command.
-*  -v, --vv, —verbose: Increase verbosity of output communications.
+*  -v, --vv, --vvv, —-verbose: Increase verbosity of output communications.
 1 for normal output, 2 for verbose output, and 3 for DEBUG output.

 ## Version